davidwiese/calculator/README.md

 ## Optimizations

 I'd like to fix a few bugs that can occur if someone is using the calculator in a non-conventional way.
-Would also like to create a mobile responsive version.
+Would also like to create a responsive mobile version.

 ## Lessons Learned:

 Calculators are hard.
+Major props to Texas Instruments.